yeehos/GEnetic-Multiagent-Selfplay/README.md

 # Contents
-This is the repo for the paper was published in Conference on Robot Learning (CoRL) 2024.
-In this repo, we include the two following items.

 - Code to run the algorithm
 - Weights from a model we have trained up to 1.5 billion steps interacting with the Mujoco Environment, to be used as possible future benchmark.
 Against the OpenAI's model, this model wins 50.9%, ties 11.9%, loses 37.2%